Graduate Nondegree Information

 Successful completion of courses as a nonmatriculated student will be considered in admissions decisions but will not automatically qualify an individual for admission to a master's program.

 Nonmatriculated students that are later admitted to a master's degree program at Empire State College may apply up to two courses completed as a graduate nondegree student toward their degree, but only if the courses are appropriate to the degree they are pursuing.

-You may request a waiver from the three-course limit through the dean of the School for Graduate Studies.
-This request must be made in writing and can be emailed to the dean or sent to: Graduate Dean, School for Graduate Studies, Empire State College, 111 West Ave., Saratoga Springs, NY 12866.
+You may request a waiver from the four-course limit through the dean of the School for Graduate Studies.
+This request must be made in writing and can be emailed to the dean or sent to: Graduate Dean, School for Graduate Studies, Empire State College, 113 West Ave., Saratoga Springs, NY 12866.

 M.A.T.
 Students: Nondegree Field Experience Policy